 The title track gets things started with a killer riff driving the excitement and Savage’s direct shouts spreading blood over the verses.
 The chorus is a killer with the whole band howling, “A world of fantasy revealed!” along with Savage, making it meatier and even catchier, and later on, the soloing lights your flash on fire before the track ends with Savage screaming, “Myth, magic, and steel!”
 “The Devil’s Ecstasy” has rambling riffs that smoke during the verses, with Savage again in command, especially on the chorus where she keeps things simple but effective.
 Later she commands, “So come take my hand, the ways of the witch, sign it in blood, 666,” before guitars again catch fire and race toward the finish.
 “The Owl” has ominous tones as it begins, as the tale slowly unfurls and also leaves some bruising.
 “I see hell fire burning even higher,” Savage calls on the chorus, as the soloing takes off and rules, and the band returns to the refrain before punching out.
 “Flyer in the Night” has guitars charging up, verses that pelt your chest, and yet another sticky chorus that sticks inside your head.
 Soloing takes control, leading into the night with torches, before Savage ends with, “Soon I’ll meet the gallows and I’ll part forevermore, becoming one with my source.”

 “Crystal Gazer” starts chugging and landing blows, with Savage asking, “Do you hear a voice calling from the other side?”
 The vocals are a little gritter here while the leads melt faces, and the track slowly bleeds away.
-“Lady of Steel” is a blast, one they performed at Metal Immortal Festival over the summer in Pittsburgh, and it features three verses, one taken by Savage, one by Deborah Levine from Lady Beast, and one by Sandy Kruger of Sacred Few (at least I’m assuming that’s who is singing here).
+“Lady of Steel” is a blast, one they performed at Metal Immortal Festival over the summer in Pittsburgh, and it features three verses, one taken by Savage, one by Deborah Levine from Lady Beast, and one by Sandy Kruger of Sacred Few.
 It’s a tremendous cut that gets your blood surging as these three awesome vocalists show their absolute grip over metal’s forces.
 “High Priestess” is more slow driving at first, working its way through the verses, with gang vocals over the chorus as Savage wails, “Daughter of the moon,” and later, “Risen from the tomb.”
 It’s eerie and punishing and perfect for this time of year.
 “Far Beyond the Grave” has a killer riff that surges, and their love for 1980s metal is smeared all over this thing, in a great way.
 The soloing even takes a different turn, sounding like its phrasing the story musically before the track ends in a pile of ash.
 Epic closer “Warrior vs. Dragon” runs a healthy 8:24, and it tells the story of a hunter tracking down its fire-breathing prey.
 The first half of the song is calculated, as Savage vows, “In death you know you will be set free, Dragon, let the wind carry you home.”
 Soloing spreads its wings, then suddenly, the gas pedal is pounded, and the track goes into overdrive.
 Savage’s vocals come harder and faster, setting up the dragon’s demise before the song blends into somber acoustics and a strange trippy cloud that carries the poor beast home.

 Savage Master’s reign has been a glorious one as they have retraced what brought metal to where it is today and have decided to add more chapters in their own unique voice.
 “Myth, Magic & Steel” is a fiery, catchy record that is packed with songs you can’t help but yell back live, with fists fully pumping.
 This band lives devoid of trend or tastemaker expectation and instead smash full speed ahead through the boundaries, holding heavy metal’s banners aloft with power.